husamettinarabaci/rustExam/en/questions/section-16/question-155.md

-## 📘 Section: Advanced Traits and Generics
+## 📚 Section: Collections: Vectors
-### 🔹 Category: PhantomData
+### 🔹 Category: Vector Basics
-#### ❓ Question 155: Using PhantomData in generic structs
+#### ❓ Question 155: Modifying elements in a vector

-Explain how to use `PhantomData` in a generic struct and why it is necessary.
-Provide a simple example.

-- Define a struct that uses `PhantomData` to indicate ownership of a generic type parameter.
-- Explain the purpose of `PhantomData` in the context of Rust's type system.

-🔧 **Task:** Demonstrate the use of `PhantomData` in generic structs and explain its role.
+Write a Rust program that does the following:

+- Create a mutable vector of integers with at least three elements.
+- Double each element in the vector (modify the elements in place).
+- Print the modified vector to the terminal.

+🔧 **Task:** Show how to modify elements in a vector in Rust.